William Owen (architect, born 1846): Port Sunlight

 In 1886 William Lever established a soap factory in Warrington.
 The site proved to be too small for his plans and the rent was too high.
 Lever and Owen together travelled around the area looking for a larger and more suitable site.
 They settled on a marshy area near Bromborough Pool in the Wirral Peninsula.
 Here they planned to build a larger factory and the model village that was to become Port Sunlight.
 Building the factory began in 1888, followed by the first houses in the next year, the first 28 of which were designed by Owen.
 Owen then went on to design more houses and other buildings in the village, initially on his own, and later with Segar.
 In the village, on his own or with his son, Owen also designed public buildings.
 These include Gladstone Hall (1891), originally a men's dining and recreation room and later the Gladstone Theatre, Hulme Hall (1901), a women's dining hall, and Christ Church (1902–04), a Congregational church.

+The firm also designed Newcastle on Tyne offices for Lever Brothers in a Neo-Baroque style, named Sunlight Chambers and constructed in 1901-2.